nuxeo/doc.nuxeo.com-platform-spaces/src/nxdoc/nuxeo-add-ons/nuxeo-for-adobe-cc.md

 **Place Options (InDesign only)**
 - Replace Selected on place
-  - When checked: Replaces any selected object with the asset you drag onto the page.
+  - When checked: replaces any selected object with the asset you drag onto the page.
-  - When unchecked: Dragging an item to the page, places it as a new object.
+  - When unchecked: dragging an item to the page, places it as a new object.
 - Choose between High and Low Resolution on Place

 **Download Options**